geeky-prashant/google-search-box/README.md

   <h2 align="center">Google Search Box</h2>

-  In this project, I have created an animated Google Search Box with click event, <br />The project is built using HTML5, CSS3 & Javascript.
+  In this project, I have created an animated Google Search Box with click event, The project is built using HTML5, CSS3 & Javascript.

   <a href="https://geeky-prashant.github.io/google-search-box/"><strong>➥ Live Demo</strong></a>